pathri/ClinicalTrials_Prediction/ClinicalTrials/readme.md

-### Importing Clinical Trials to Neo4J and integrating with DrugBank
+### Clinical Trials data population into Neo4J

-For importing and integrating clinical trails, the file integrating_clinicaltrails_with_neo4j.py has to be executed.
+For importing and integrating clinical trails, the file integrating_clinicaltrials_with_neo4j.py has to be executed.

 The file clinicaltrials.txt has the schema of the Clinical Trials database.
 This is given as an input to the exportCSV function which imports all the data as nodes in to neo4j.